Kimbra: 2010–2013: Vows and awards success

-2014–present: The Golden Echo, Primal Heart, and A Reckoning
+2014–2018: The Golden Echo and Primal Heart

 After the Grammy Awards, Kimbra relocated to LA to work on her second studio album, known as The Golden Echo, taking up residence on a farm.
-People who collaborated on The Golden Echo include Rich Costey, Daniel Johns, Taylor Graves, Matt Bellamy, Thundercat, Mark Foster, Bilal (Singing on the No. 8 track 'Everlovin' Ya'), John Legend, John Robinson and also Kimbra's bandmates, Timon Martin and Benjamin Davey.
+People who collaborated on The Golden Echo include Rich Costey, Daniel Johns, Taylor Graves, Matt Bellamy, Thundercat, Mark Foster, Bilal (Singing on the No. 8 track "Everlovin' Ya"), John Legend, John Robinson and also Kimbra's bandmates, Timon Martin and Benjamin Davey.
 During the making of the second album, Kimbra was invited to play at a concert in Adelaide and was invited to perform at WOMAD 2014, also debuting a new song titled "Nobody But You".
 On 19 May 2014, Kimbra released the lead single from The Golden Echo called "90s Music" to largely positive reviews.
 Jason Lipshutz of Billboard called the song "captivating" when he previewed it in May 2014.
 The official music video was not long released after the audio, debuting on YouTube on 3 June 2014.
 The song did not chart in New Zealand or Australia.
-'Miracle' was released as the second single on 24 July 2014.
+"Miracle" was released as the second single on 24 July 2014.
 It was her first song to chart on Billboard, peaking at No. 37 on the Japan Hot 100.
 The song has received mainly positive reviews from critics, with many complimenting the song's disco-influenced feel.
 Olivia Forman of Spin stated that the song has a "flawlessly fluctuating [...] beat" and additionally complimented Kimbra's vocals.
-The music video for 'Miracle' was released onto YouTube on 19 August 2014, the official music video for the song was directed by Thom Kerr.
+The music video for "Miracle" was released onto YouTube on 19 August 2014, the official music video for the song was directed by Thom Kerr.
 The Golden Echo was released on 15 August 2014 (AU/NZ) and 19 August 2014 (US) charting Australian Albums (ARIA) at 5, New Zealand Albums (RMNZ) at 5 and US Billboard 200 at 43.
 The Golden Echo received generally positive reviews from critics.
 On Metacritic, the album obtained a normalised score of 70 out of 100, based on reviews from 16 selected mainstream critics.
 The release of the album was followed by a 12-show US tour with Empress of in November 2015.